makandra/assignable_values/README.md

 ### Array values

 Assignable values can also be used for array values.
-This works when you use Rails 5+ and PostgreSQL with an array column, or with ActiveRecord's `serialize`.
+This works when you use Rails 5+ and PostgreSQL with an array column, or on older Rails versions and other databases using ActiveRecord's `serialize`.

 To validate array values, pass `multiple: true`: